How to Throw a Promotion Party People Will Love

 • After Work Get Together: Consider getting everyone together for an evening house party.
 Doing it this way, you’ll have far more time to prepare, do more than you can at a bar, and know everyone is safe.
 Just try to keep a little of your composure, and remember to take everyone’s keys if there is alcohol.
 You don’t want that on your conscience if something goes wrong.

-Promotional Gifts For Employees
+Promotional Gift Ideas For Employees

 1. A custom-made trophy or plaque that celebrates their achievement can be displayed in their office or home.

-2. A gift card to a high-end restaurant or a spa, to give them a chance to celebrate and relax after the big news.
+2. A gift card to a high-end restaurant or a spa to give them a chance to celebrate and relax after the big news.

 3. A professional development course or a subscription to a professional magazine or journal in their field.

-4. A high-quality leather portfolio, planner or notebook to help them stay organized and prepared for their new role.
+4. A high-quality leather portfolio, planner, or notebook to help them stay organized and prepared for their new role.

 5. A high-quality set of business cards, custom-designed with their new job title and company logo.

-6. A professional-grade camera or video equipment, if they will be traveling or working on visual projects in their new role.
+6. A professional-grade camera or video equipment if they will be traveling or working on visual projects in their new role.

-7. A gift certificate for a luxury hotel or vacation package, to give them something to look forward to after their hard work.
+7. A gift certificate for a luxury hotel or vacation package to give them something to look forward to after their hard work.

-8. A set of company stock or stock options, to give them a tangible sense of ownership in the company they work for.
+8. A set of company stock or stock options to give them a tangible sense of ownership in the company they work for.

 9. A personalized gift like a custom-made pen, keychain, or clock, with their name and the company logo.

-10. A generous bonus or increase in pay, to recognize their hard work and dedication.
+10. A generous bonus or increase in pay to recognize their hard work and dedication.

 Wrapping Up | How to Celebrate a Promotion

-Title: how to throw promotion party
+Title: how to Throw a promotion party

 Category: Employer